A high-level overview of active filters in Ivanti Neurons.

-Filters provide RiskSense users with helpful ways of sorting findings and organizing scanner data.
+Filters provide Ivanti Neurons users with helpful ways of sorting findings and organizing scanner data.
 Active filters are a key component of sorting findings and vulnerabilities.
-Setting an active filter lets you take data in RiskSense and narrow your scope based on the filters you select.
+Setting an active filter lets you take data in Ivanti Neurons and narrow your scope based on your select filters.
 You can set up several active filters at the same time.
 Clicking the Active Filter () button on a list view allows you to set an active filter and view all filters currently applied to the list view.

 Filter Category: Select what field to filter by.
 Click the text box; an alphabetical list appears of all filterable fields.
 Either type your filter category and select it from the list or scroll through the list and select your filter category.